oliviahannan/playlist-storytelling-template-js/README.md

 6. Open **index.html** with a text editor
 7. Scroll down till you find the **configOptions** settings and edit these options
 	- **webmap**: unique identifier for the ArcGIS.com map.
+  - **showMultipleLayersAsTabs**: If true and more than one playlist compatiple layer is found, each layer will include a tab.
 	- dataFields (change only if not following sample data)
 		- **nameField**: field to be used as playlist text
 		- **imageField**: field to be used as thumbnail in playlist